1954 New Zealand general election: The election

 The date for the main 1954 elections was 13 November.
 1,209,670 people were registered to vote, and turnout was 91.4%.
 The number of seats being contested was 80, a number which had been fixed since 1902.

+In what was described at the time as the most competitive election since 1935, the 1954 contest featured an unusually high number of candidates and the active presence of a third party in all but one seat.
+Fifteen electorates had no sitting member re-contesting due to retirements and boundary changes, while two others, Eden and Onslow, saw incumbent MPs standing against each other.
+Electoral boundary revisions were extensive, affecting nearly all electorates, and resulted in the abolition of six electorates (Arch Hill, Brooklyn, Mt.
+Victoria, Parnell, Piako, and Waimarino).